Thinking about heart health? Follow the "3 S" protocol.

 Nutrients which in excess can lead to an unhealthy heart: The three “S’s”: Sodium, sugar, and saturated fat.

-Sodium, sugar, saturated fat are found in abundance in processed foods individually or in unison, usually added as part of processing procedures to enhance the flavour of the product and/or to enhance the shelf life of the product.
+These nutrients are usually added as part of processing procedures to enhance the flavour of the product and/or to enhance the shelf life of the product.

 These three nutrients are naturally found in unprocessed foods in lesser amounts.
 Want to learn more: follow the link to the full article to learn more about the "3 S" protocol.